 Easily confused with : Dame's-Violet but Honesty never has lilac coloured flowers whereas Dame's-Violet can have (but sometimes also white).
 Honesty also has heart-shaped (cordate) leaves on the upper stem (but larger and more rounded to ovate lower down the stem) that are also well-toothed whereas Dame's-Violet has lanceolate un-toothed leaves.
-Honesty has flat coin-shaped seed pods that turn silvery when ripe, whereas Dame's-Violet has long thin cylindrical seed pods typical of mustards.
+Honesty has unusual flat coin-shaped seed pods that turn silvery when ripe, whereas Dame's-Violet has long thin cylindrical seed pods typical of mustards.

 Distinguishing Feature : the flat and papery-thin seed pods which are shiny and silvery in Summer.

 Some similarities to: Perennial Honesty (Lunaria rediviva) from Europe escapes from gardens but that has ice-blue flowers and long, narrow elliptical fruits.
 This grows year in year out by means of underground runners, something which Honesty lacks.
 Perennial Honesty also has very elongated flat seed pods rather than the almost disc shaped of Honesty.
-Despite the binomial name of Honesty incorporating 'annua' Honesty is usually a biennial, or only occasionally annual but rarely perennially, so its binomial name is a misnomer.
+Despite the binomial name of Honesty incorporating 'annua' Honesty is usually a biennial, or only occasionally annual but rarely perennially, so its binomial name is contender for being a misnomer.
 Honesty is species which is most commonly grown in gardens and which is the more likely to escape, rather than Perennial Honesty.

 The flowers are four-petalled and, on separate plants, are either purple or white, never lilac.
 They are a favourite cottage-garden wild flower.
 You are much more likely to find this plant either in a garden itself, or near houses than growing in the wild.

 The rounded thin coin-shaped seed pods, when ripe in summer, turn from green to shiny silver.
 These are used as decoration in indoor dry-flower arrangements.